We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Traffic is another important consideration.
 Country living often means empty roads and direct routes to the grocery store.
 While living in a big city, you’ll either be taking public transportation or careening down a highway in rush hour to pick up a few necessities.
 More people can mean more excitement, but this level of energy can be exhausting when you’re on the road.

-You have to consider all the little obstacles which keep you from completing a simple task.
+It’s worth noting that populations in large urban areas saw a substantial decrease during the pandemic, but this decline has slowed or reversed in most cases.
+Big cities are still packed with people and will continue to grow.
 Something which shouldn’t challenge you in a small town could extend into an hour-long ordeal.
 As we’ve stated, big city living is convenient in many ways and inconvenient in others.

 4. Fast-Paced Environment

 Living life on the fast track can be thrilling.
 But it’s also more likely to lead to burnout.
 Culture depends on the city’s regional character, of course, but for the most part, city dwellers have a lot more on their plate.
-New York was ranked the number one most stressed out city in the U.S. due to long commutes and skyrocketing expenses.
+Detroit and Cleveland are the most stressed out cities in the US, and the gloomy yet fast-paced environment has a lot to do with it.

 Should You Be Living in a Big City?